The Top 30 Most Valuable Football Cards Of All Time

 unitas-rookie

-Let's be straight, this card is by no means scarce--PSA has graded over 2800 Unitas rookie cards, but given the high demand, this is still a highly collectible card.
+Let’s be clear: This card is by no means scarce—PSA has graded over 2800 Unitas rookie cards—but given the high demand, it is still a highly collectible card.

-NFL Films calls Unitas the #6 greatest player of all time and for good reason.
-Unitas was a one-of-a-kind quarterback, the first to throw for over 40,000 yards, leading the Colts to two NFL Championships and one Super Bowl victory.
+NFL Films calls Unitas the #6 greatest player of all time, and for good reason.
+Unitas was a one-of-a-kind quarterback, the first to throw for over 40,000 yards, and led the Colts to two NFL Championships and one Super Bowl victory.

 One of the most notable things about Unitas was his drive and hunger to succeed.
 In high school, Unitas weighed only 140 pounds and seemed like he might never reach the big time.

-Unitas was drafted, but in the ninth round by the Steelers in 1955, and then soon released before the season started.
-The Colts took a shot on Unitas and it paid off handsomely.
+The Steelers drafted Unitas in the ninth round in 1955 and soon released before the season started.
+The Colts took a shot at Unitas, and it paid off handsomely.

 1957 Topps- Paul Hornung (RC)